Chief information security officer: Qualifications and skills

+CISOs usually have more than ten years of prior experience in information security or IT governance and often have professional certifications.
 A typical CISO holds non-technical certifications (like CISSP and CISM), although a CISO coming from a technical background will have an expanded technical skillset.
+As the role changed overtime, CISO's were usually not only expected to understand technical controls but also understand cyber-risk into business language and influence decision making in senior management.
+Steven Katz had stated that the role is about business risk and cybersecurity is a way to assess business risk, "not an end in itself".
+Key skills were now about organizational leadership, strategic thinking, communication with boards, budget management, vendor relations, business processes, regulatory overview, and the ability to merge security outcomes with business needs.
 Other typical training includes project management to manage the information security program, financial management (e.g. holding an accredited MBA) to manage infosec budgets, and soft-skills to direct heterogeneous teams of information security managers, directors of information security, security analysts, security engineers and technology risk managers.
 Recently, given the involvement of CISO with Privacy matters, certifications like CIPP are highly requested.